Identifying drivers of energy resolution variation in multi-KID phonon-mediated detectors: Impedance mismatches and measuring quality factors

 \section{Impedance mismatches and measuring quality factors}

-The actual transmission spectra of real devices, e.g. in Fig.~\ref{fig:rotations} \textit{Top}, shows deviations in the resonance circle from the expected transmission $S_{21}=1-(Q_r/Q_c)/2jQ_rx$ (with $x\equiv(f-f_r)/f_r$) at resonance for total quality factor $Q_r$, where $Q_r^{-1}=Q_c^{-1}+Q_i^{-1}$.
-These lead to an asymmetric line shape even at low-power.
-Khalil et al. [6] attribute this to an impedance mismatch between the input and output lines of the resonator.
-They quantify this by introducing an imaginary component to the coupling quality factor, parametrized by a rotation angle $\phi$ and leading to a modified description of the transmission:
+The actual transmission spectra of real devices, e.g. in Fig.~\ref{fig:rotations} \textit{Top}, shows deviations in the resonance circle from the expected transmission $S_{21}=1-(Q_r/Q_c)/(1+2jQ_rx)$ (with $x\equiv(f-f_r)/f_r$) at resonance for total quality factor $Q_r$, where $Q_r^{-1}=Q_c^{-1}+Q_i^{-1}$.
+These lead to an asymmetric transmission line shape even at low-power.
+Khalil et al. [9] attribute this to an ``impedance mismatch" between the input and output lines of the resonator and argue that simple technical corrections, such as rotating the resonance circle without accounting for transmission changes, can lead to divergent over-estimates of $Q_{i}$ for both low-$Q$ devices and rotation angles close to $\pi$ ($\sim$30\% in some of the resonators considered here).
+They quantify the mismatch by introducing an imaginary component to $Q_c$, parametrized by a rotation angle $\phi$, leading to a modified description of the transmission:

-where we have also included a complex feedline attenuation term $a$, a feedline delay term $\tau$, and f$_r$ is the resonant frequency.
+which includes a complex feedline attenuation term $a$ and a feedline delay term $\tau$.

-Measuring individual terms in Eq.~\ref{eq:khalil} is achieved by fitting to the raw transmission spectrum, as seen in Fig. \ref{fig:rotations} \textit{Bottom}, and is potentially degenerate in solution.
-A related, but purely empirical way of estimating quality factors is by a) directly measuring the diameter of the resonance circle to evaluate $Q_r/Q_c\rm{cos}\phi$, and b) identifying the frequency direction of the resonance circle, knowing the readout frequency of each data point, and estimating $\delta f_r/f_r \approx \delta x$, extracting a quality factor ratio through:
+Measuring individual terms in Eq.~\ref{eq:khalil} is nominally achieved by fitting to the raw transmission spectrum, as seen in Fig. \ref{fig:rotations} \textit{Bottom}, with the caveat that the fit is potentially degenerate in the free terms of \{$Q_r$,$Q_c$,$a$,$\tau$,$\phi$\}.
+Additionally, one notes the imperfect fit, perhaps indicating that the impedance-mismatch model is an incomplete description of resonator behavior.
+One then uses the M-B relations $\delta (1/Q_i) \approx \alpha \kappa_1 n_{qp}$ and $\delta f_r/f_r \approx -\alpha \kappa_2 n_{qp}/2$ [10], where $\alpha$ is the material and geometry based fraction of the total inductance of the resonators due to kinetic inductance, and $\kappa_{1,2}$ are temperature sweep derived parameters to help move to a quasiparticle number $n_{qp}$ basis from which we can compute the ``fitted" resolution $\sigma_{\rm{fit}}$ via Eq. \ref{eq:of} as previously disclosed.
+However, starting with Eq. \ref{eq:of}, we can generally break up the energy resolution (expressed as a $n_{qp}$ number density) into a linear form with constituents:

+where we have bundled up the quality-factors into a single term $R_Q$ which in the language of Eq. \ref{eq:khalil} would be $\equiv Q_r^2/(Q_c\cdot \rm{cos}\phi)$.
+Identifying the source of the variation in the energy resolution now becomes a matter of investigating each of the four terms in the RHS of Eq. \ref{eq:res_np}.
+The first term is computed from the raw noise and pulse time stream data in the electronics basis and encodes the detector noise response.
+The complex attenuation is frequency dependent and is linked to the overall transmission as seen in Fig. \ref{fig:rotations} \textit{Top Left}.
+The M-B parameters have been measured across all resonators and found to be within 1\%.
+Crucially $R_Q$ can be extracted from transmission data without disambiguating \{$Q_r$,$Q_c$,$\phi$\} \textemdash\ by identifying the freq. direction of the resonance circle, knowing the readout frequency of each data point, estimating $x \approx \delta f_r/f_r$, and recasting the change in transmission as follows: